 - Taxpayer Group Files Amicus Brief in Internet Sales Tax Case – April 2018

 - Wayfair Respondents Brief in Internet Sales Tax Case – March 2018

 Who pays, and who is exempt?
 Individuals, entities and organizations that are required to pay sales tax in one jurisdiction may not be required to do so in a neighboring jurisdiction.
 For instance, Federal government entities are not required to pay California sales taxes, but in Arizona, the seller may pass on the charges for the state’s “Transaction Privilege Tax” to certain Federal government customers under certain circumstances.
-The requirements for verifying and documenting sales tax exemptions – as well as resale exemptions for qualifying non-retail sales – vary by jurisdiction too.
+The requirements for verifying and documenting sales tax exemptions — as well as resale exemptions for qualifying non-retail sales — vary by jurisdiction too.
 On top of that, most states will not accept a reseller or exemption certificate issued by another state.

 - How does a seller deal with overpayments/underpayments when the transaction is paid by check or purchase order?

 - If a seller offers credit, how does it handle bad debts?

 - What happens when the software calculates the wrong rate?

 - When the customer uses the wrong exemption certificate, or claims an exemption to which they are not entitled, but provides the correct for it?